Breathing Techniques and Craniosacral Therapy in New York City

 - Yes Breath and Centering Breath to reset posture and calm the mind.

-- Quick scans to notice and release held tension in face, neck, and shoulders.
+- Quick scans to notice and release held tension in the face, neck, and shoulders.

-Instruction draws from Gay Hendricks’ work and Dr. Kaminsky’s own hands-on methods.
+Instruction draws from Gay Hendricks' work and Dr. Kaminsky's own hands-on methods, adapted to what your body needs on the day of your visit.

 Releasing stored feelings

-Stress, fear, and past trauma can lock breathing into fight-or-flight patterns.
-Conscious breathing creates space to feel and release emotions, easing muscle tension and supporting alignment.
+Breath and emotion are closely linked.
+Stress, fear, and past trauma can lock breathing into shallow, fight-or-flight patterns that linger long after the moment has passed.
+Conscious breathing creates a little space — room to feel and release emotions, which can ease muscle tension and support better alignment.

 - Use breath to notice anger, fear, or sadness without judgment.

-- Emotion scans help locate where feelings sit in the body.
+- Emotion scans help locate where feelings seem to sit in the body.

 - Conscious breathing offers a steady anchor during emotional work.

-- Pairing breathwork with craniosacral therapy deepens somato-emotional release.
+- Pairing breathwork with craniosacral therapy can deepen somato-emotional release.

 Breathing you can use anywhere